unSinn/java-notes/notes.md

 Copies an array from the specified source array, beginning at the specified position, to the specified position of the destination array.

-### Method overloading
+### Method Overloading

+A method is said to be overloaded when the other method's name is same and parameters ( either the number or their order) are different.

- * Either the type,number or the order of parameters has to differ.
+ * Either the type, number or the order of parameters has to differ.
  * Return value can be ignored.

+If the number of parameters and their type are the same the method will be overwritten.

+### Exceptions
+  * There can't be any code between the try and catch block.
+  * The order has to be `try`, `catch`, (`catch`,`catch`) `finally`.
+It shall not be done different.
+  * `try` can be followed by either `catch` or `finally`. (or both)